B&B Accommodation

 This century it has become one of Scotland most photographed castles thanks to its picturesque setting on an islet in Loch Duich by the main road to Kyle of Lochalsh (gateway to the Isle of Skye).

 In 1984 it featured in the movie Highlander with Christopher Lambert and Sean Connery.
-In the Billeting Room there are 3 b/w photographs taken of the set during filming and these can be bought in the visitor centre.
+Upstairs there are 3 b/w photographs taken of the set during filming.
 Other movies have featured the castle (see below) since it is so picturesque.

 Guided tour